rmanalan/jira_exception_collector/README.md

 ## Compatibility with JIRA

-Because this gem relies on the [https://plugins.atlassian.com/583856](JIRA Issue Collector plugin), this gem is only compatible with the JIRA versions that the JIRA Issue Collector supports.
+Because this gem relies on the [JIRA Issue Collector plugin](https://plugins.atlassian.com/583856), this gem is only compatible with the JIRA versions that the JIRA Issue Collector supports.

 ## Contributing